naveenvalecha/fb_likebox/README.txt

 Simple module that provides a block with the latest updates from Facebook for the provided account.
 It is based on the likebox social plugin: http://developers.facebook.com/docs/reference/plugins/like-box.
-The widget settings are configurable for users with 'admin facebook widget settings' permission.
+The widget settings are configurable directly in the block  and they are available for users with 'administer blocks' permission.

 -- REQUIREMENTS --